 Making tea is an art but not everyone is skilled in it.
-Although the ingredients are same but the taste depends on how you make it, especially when it comes to Chinese green tea.
-Originated from China, green tea has been popular all over the world for many years.
-It’s not only used as a beverage but is also taken as a source of health benefit.
-But you can only get the best of it, if you know how to brew green tea.
+Although the ingredients are the same the taste depends on how you make it, especially when it comes to Chinese green tea.
+Originating from China, green tea has been popular all over the world for many years.
+It’s not only used as a beverage but is also taken as a source of health benefits.
+But you can only get the best of it if you know how to brew green tea.
 In this guide, we’ll take you to the brewing process of green tea.

 HOW TO BREW GREEN TEA BAGS?

 1. For best flavor, bring spring or freshly drawn filtered water to 185℉.
 Without a thermometer, this can be achieved by letting boiling water cool for about 2 minutes.

 2. Pour about 8-10 oz of hot water into your chosen vessel, whether it is a teapot or teacup.
 Place the green tea bag in the hot water.
 Many Chinese people, like to use transparent glass cups, brew, and enjoy the tea leaves dancing.

 3. Allow the tea to steep for 3 minutes.